Shiroo14/btd/README.md

-# btd - display Battery Time Data in the forewindow
+# btd - display Battery Time Date in the forewindow